SAQ: Stabilizer-Aware Quantum Error Correction Decoder: Experiments and Results

 \section{Experiments and Results}

 Our method was evaluated on various stabilizer codes and noise types, demonstrating the generality of the SAQ-Decoder framework.
 We primarily focused on topological codes due to their prominence in fault-tolerant quantum computing, specifically toric codes \citep{kitaev1997quantum} and rotated surface codes \citep{bombin2007optimal}.
 To further demonstrate the framework's broad applicability, we included an evaluation of the Repetition Code and the Color Code using stim \citep{gidney2021stim}.
 We evaluated our method under three well-studied noise models: independent noise, depolarizing noise and circuit noise.
 Detailed descriptions of the code constructions and stabilizer geometries are provided in Appendix \ref{app:code}, training details and hyperparameters are provided in Reproducibility Statement.
 We evaluate our approach against three key baselines: the QECCT \citep{choukroun2024deep}, a state-of-the-art neural decoder that outperforms classical methods, Belief Propagation with Order-2 Ordered Statistics Decoder (BPOSD-2) \citep{roffe2020decoding}, and MWPM algorithm \citep{fowler2013minimum}, the gold standard classical decoder for surface codes.
 The BPOSD family of decoders is widely used, although its worst-case complexity scales as $\mathcal{O}(n^3)$\citep{demarti2024decoding}, our implementation leverages the optimized implementation \citep{Roffe_LDPC_Python_tools_2022} to provide a strong, practical classical benchmark for quantum codes.
 Although MWPM has a worst-case complexity $\mathcal{O}(n^3 \log n)$ \citep{demarti2024decoding}, we use the optimized implementation from \cite{higgott2022pymatching} which achieves near-quadratic complexity and serves as the primary classical benchmark for topological codes.
 We also consider the performance of the raw Syndrome Stream prediction, termed SAQ-Decoder (No CPND), as an architectural baseline.
 As our primary evaluation metric, we use the LER, which measures the probability that the QEC process fails to properly recover the encoded logical information.
 We also evaluate the code threshold, i.e., the critical noise rate below which increasing code distance improves performance.
-Together, these metrics assess decoder effectiveness across various noise models, characterizing both absolute performance and scalability.